-Remuneration policy Our approach for 2021 Shareholding guidelines apply to executive Directors to align their long-term interests with those of shareholders.
+Remuneration policy Our approach for 2021 Shareholding guidelines Shareholding guidelines apply to executive Directors to align their long-term interests with those of shareholders.
 The Group Chief Executive and Chief Financial Officer must accumulate a shareholding to the value of 200% and 150% of base salary respectively (200% of base salary for all new executive Directors).
-New executive Directors will be required to hold the lower of 100% of their in-post share ownership requirement or their actual holding on departure, for two years post cessation of employment.
-Directors to align their long-term interests 200% of base salary for the Group Chief Executive and 150% of base Financial Officer.
-The post vesting holding condition applying to PSP awards requires the , be held until the fifth anniversary of grant and will continue to apply post cessation of employm to hold the lower of 100% of their in-post share ownership requirement or their actual holding on departure, for two years Non-executive Directors Fees are set at a level to attract and retain high quality and experienced non-executive Directors. high quality and experienced The Company's approach to setting non-executive Directors' fees is by reference to fees paid similar companies and reflects the time commitment and responsibilities of each role.
-At the annual review of fees for the Chairman and non-executive Directors on 1 July 2020, fees were increased, in line with the general workforce, as set out below.
-Whilst these increases would usually have been effective from 1 July 2020, the Chairman and non-executive Directors delayed the effective date to 1 January 2021.
-1 July 2019 £ 1 January 2021 £ % increase Chairman 277,000 284,000 2.5% Base fee 62,500 64,000 2.4% Senior independent Director fee 10,000 10,000 0% Committee Chair fee 15,000 15,000 0%
+200% of base salary for the Group Chief Executive and 150% of base salary for the C Financial Officer.
+The post vesting holding condition applying to PSP awards requires the vested shares (no be held until the fifth anniversary of grant and will continue to apply post cessation of em New executive Directors will be required to hold the lower of 100% of their in-post share ownership requirement or their actual holding on departure, for two years post cessation of employment.
+Non-executive Directors Fees are set at a level to attract and retain high quality and experienced The Company's approach to setting non-executive Directors' fees is by reference to fees paid at similar companies and reflects the time commitment and responsibilities of each role. non-executive Directors.
+At the annual review of fees for the Chairman and non-executive Directors on 1 July 2020 were increased, in line with the general workforce, as set out below.
+Whilst these increase would usually have been effective from 1 July 2020, the Chairman and non-executive Directory delayed the effective date to 1 January 2021. ases 1 January 1 July 2019 2021 £ £ in % ncrease Chairman 2.5% Base fee 2.4% Senior independer nt Director fee 10,000 10,000 0% Committee Chair f 15,000 15,000 0%